A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Lessons on Image Equations

+Word vector embeddings empower the extraction of syntactic and semantic regularities through vector arithmetics (\eg ``King - Man + Woman = Queen'') \cite{word2vec}.
+Most of the regularities explored in the linguistic context so far have been of the form ``$a$ is to $a^*$ as $b$ is to $b^*$'', having applications in fields like machine translation \cite{word2vecMT}.

+The image class vector embedding construction process defined in the \textit{Methodology} section allows us to consider the existence of similar regularities within the domain of images.
+If, as the results from the \textit{Evaluation} section indicate, visual semantics are encoded within our image class vectors, it may be possible to operate with those semantics to perform some type of visual arithmetic reasoning.
+In comparison with the linguistic context, the image embedding space we build has a much larger dimensionality and data variability.
+To simplify the arithmetic process we consider simpler relations with only three operands, of the form ``$a$ - $b$ $\simeq$ $c$''.
+We use the subtraction operator on image class vectors, combining it with the cosine similarity measure as the $\simeq$ operator to find the closest image class to the result of the substraction and thus solving the equation.
+Given two images, $i_1$ and $i_2$ and a feature $f$, the subtraction of $i_2$ from $i_1$ for $f$ is defined as

+The substraction operation is defined here at a feature level.
+To solve image equations we substract at vector level by applying it of all the features composing the vector.

-To test the operability of the visual semantics captured in the vector-space, we now consider vector arithmetics by subtracting two image class representations.
-Given the resultant vector of such operation, as defined in the \emph{Vector Operations} subsection, we then look for the closest image class through cosine similarity to solve equations of the form ``$a$ - $b$ $\simeq$ $c$''.
-We start by considering image classes which can be understood as the concatenation (not overlapped) of two other classes.
-An example of that could be \emph{chair} plus \emph{wheel}, which could produce \emph{office chair} or \emph{wheelchair}.
-Afterwards we consider overlapped relations where two classes are strongly intertwined to produce a third.
+We consider two different scenarios where these equations could be applied.
+One is to analyze image classes which can be understood as the non-overlapped concatenation of two other classes.
+An example of that could be \emph{chair} plus \emph{wheel}, which could produce image classes like \emph{office chair} or \emph{wheelchair}.
+The second scenario we foresee is to analyze image classes which can be understood as the overlapped combination of two other classes.
+In this case the visual properties of the two mixed classes would need to be strongly intertwined to produce a third.
 An example of that could be \emph{wolf} plus \emph{man}, which could produce \emph{werewolf}.
-The equations we discuss next serve as qualitative evidence of the approach only, as it not trivial to find image equations which make sense.

-We first consider concatenated images through \emph{church} and \emph{mosque}, two image classes located closest to one another in the vector-space.
-We performed subtraction operations on both directions, and found that the closest class to \emph{church - mosque} was \emph{bell cote}, an architecture element used to shelter bells typical of Christian churches and not found on mosques.
-On the opposite direction, we found the closest class to \emph{mosque - church} was \emph{stupa}, a hemispherical structure, often with a thin tower on top, typical of Buddhism.
-Although stupas do not belong to mosques, mosques are often hemispherical, and include thin towers.
-Features similar to stupas rarely found on Christian churches.
-These results can provide the answer to interesting questions such as \textit{why is this a church and not a mosque} or \textit{how can I make this church look like a mosque}.